 Credit unions are not-for-profit cooperatives built on ‘people helping people’ principles.
-Democratically owned, credit unions don’t have outside stockholders so our success is our members’ success.
-That means that earnings get passed on to our members in the form of higher dividends on savings, lower loan rates, and lower cost services.
+Democratically owned, credit unions don’t have outside stockholders, so our success is our members’ success.
+That means that earnings get passed on to our members in the form of higher dividends, lower loan rates, and lower service fees.

-Being a Kaua’i credit union means we are rooted where we live.
+Being a Kaua‘i credit union means we are rooted in where we live.
 We invest in financial education, training, and information for the people of this island.
-We are committed to growing and building our community through charitable efforts here on Kaua’i.
-Alongside our ohana, neighbors, and friends, we will make this happen, together.
+We are committed to growing and building our community through charitable efforts here on Kaua‘i.
+Alongside our ‘ohana, neighbors, and friends, we will make this happen together.

-Cyndi Ayonon, Chair; Roberta Charles, Vice Chair; Kyle Okamura, Treasurer; Kenneth Villabrille, Secretary; Byron Watanabe, Director; Patrick Balbarino, Director; Ed Punua, Director (Not pictured)
+Kyle Okamura, Treasurer; Ed Punua, Director; Roberta Charles, Vice Chair; Cyndi Ayonon, Chair; Kenneth Villabrille, Secretary; Byron Watanabe, Director; Patrick Balbarino, Director